 Farmers met regularly at Town Hall for U.F.A. meetings, topics included noxious weeds and the ‘elevator question’.

-It was regularly reported in the Camrose Canadian those who were registered at the local hotels.
+It was reported weekly in the Camrose Canadian those who were registered at the local hotels.

-Before leaving the group was guests at a farewell gathering, put on by the Board of Trade at the Canadian Club.
+Before leaving Camrose the group were guests at a farewell gathering, put on by the Board of Trade at the Canadian Club.
 There were speeches from past Mayor Layton, George Smith, M.P.P., Camrose Lutheran College president J.R.
 Lavik and Prof. Odegaard.

 Nroval Baptie, the world’s fastest ice skater was in Camrose to demonstrate speed skating.
 With his partner, Miss Raymond, Baptie also captivated the crowd with ‘fancy skating’ to the waltzing music furnished by the Camrose orchestra.

 A huge loss was felt by the community with the collapse of the Camrose Curling Rink due to heavy snow on the roof.
 Damage was estimated at $5,000.
 Had it happened one hour later, there would have been scores of students on the ice, so it was thought that a disaster was narrowly averted.

 It took only a few short weeks before a new building was planned, housing a six sheet rink.
 A committee was formed and it was decided to form a joint stock company to be known as Camrose Curlers Limited.
 They set out to raise the estimated $4,000 they would need.